 - Heat Wave: the National Weather Service defines a heat wave as at least three consecutive days with high temperatures of at least 90°F.

-- Excessive Heat: issued by the National Weather Service when the heat index values are forecast to reach or exceed 105°F for at least two consecutive hours.
+- Excessive Heat Watch: issued by the National Weather Service when the heat index values are forecast to reach or exceed 105°F within the next 24-48 hours.

 - Listen to local weather forecasts and announcements from officials.
 NYC Emergency Management will send emergency alerts and updates to New Yorkers through various channels.